shansiddiqui94/Lule/README.md

 #Installation

-To run the World Plants Encyclopedia locally, follow these steps:
+To run LULe, follow these steps:

 1. Clone the repository to your local machine.
 2. Navigate to the project directory.